ABSTRACT:

 In summary, the research issues in this area include (but are not limited to):

-· Developing methods, tools, and techniques to establish evaluation criteria
+Developing methods, tools, and techniques to

-· Developing methods, tools, and techniques to choose and establish the evaluation process, including participants, steps, dependencies, completion criteria, and feedback loops
+choose and establish the evaluation process, including participants, steps,

-Management Of Evolving EKM
+Management Of

 An enterprise model must not only be accurate, current and complete, but also relevant (Whitman and Huff, 1998).
 As the business environment changes, the required quality and quantity of knowledge will change, which will drive changes in the model.
 The process of evaluation will highlight the addition of new knowledge and update/deletion of outdated knowledge.
 Regular audit and evaluation is necessary to maintain an effective knowledge model (Whitman et al., 2001).